Bachelor of International Studies

 - blending historical, contemporary and Christian views on world civilizations with compelling cross-cultural experiences

 - one year of applied study at a technical or community college

 - two undergraduate travel terms — one in Asia and one in Europe

 - experiential learning where principles and practices of stewardship and service are expressed through compassion and cross-cultural understanding

 - hands-on, practical experiences of living within a Christian learning community, at home and abroad

 - integrated and nuanced appreciation of the issues such as poverty, population growth, disease, water shortages, human migration, climate change, war, gender inequality, community dynamics, pop culture, world religions, mass communications, strategic development, cultural heritage, and human rights

 The Bachelor of International Studies (BIS) includes 4 flexible components:

-The BIS degree requires successful completion of at least 120 credit hours (15 credit hours per semester), with a minimum cumulative Grade Point Average of 2.0 (“C”).
+The BIS degree requires successful completion of at least 120 credit hours (15 credit hours per term), with a minimum cumulative Grade Point Average of 2.0 (“C”).
 At least 30 credit hours may be taken in professional or applied studies at a recognized technical college in New Brunswick or elsewhere.
-The BIS degree is typically conferred after a successful completion of four years of full-time study, which includes four semesters in residence at SSU, two semesters at a technical college, and study-abroad semesters in Asia and Europe.
+The BIS degree is typically conferred after a successful completion of four years of full-time study, which includes four terms in residence at SSU, two terms at a technical college, and study-abroad terms in Asia and Europe.